What Is Maca?

 Sometimes known as Peruvian ginseng, maca comes from the root of a plant that grows in the Andes Mountains.
-The indigenous people of Peru have used maca as both food and medicine for centuries.
+The Indigenous people of Peru have used maca as both food and medicine for centuries.

 Maca belongs to the same family of plants as turnips and broccoli.
 The root contains amino acids, iron, calcium, and several compounds unique to the maca plant.
-As a herbal medicine, it has been used to improve sexual function, fertility, and health.
+As an herbal medicine, it has been used to improve sexual function, fertility, and health.

 Several animal studies have shown that maca increases libido and improves sexual performance.
-A few human studies have shown similar results, however, more research is needed.
+A few human studies have shown similar results, but more research is needed.
 Studies of other benefits of maca have been similarly inconclusive.

-Maca is traditionally used to boost sexual performance, but clinical trials showing improvement are scarce.
+Maca powder is traditionally used to boost sexual performance, but clinical trials showing improvement are scarce.
 In one study, men taking maca showed more erectile improvement than those who did not.